How would YOUR money have grown?

 Why are the per-trade returns so small?
 Other services advertise 50%+ wins.▾

 Per-trade returns of 0.5–2% (spot) are an intentional design choice, not a limitation.
 High-magnitude returns require high variance, and high variance is what blows accounts up.
 The systems advertising '100x setup' wins quietly take 50%+ drawdowns on losing weeks; their lifetime expectancy is often negative once you account for the deletes.
 Our profile is closer to how institutional quant desks actually operate: small per-trade edges, repeated thousands of times, compounded over years.
-Use leverage 3-10x if you want bigger absolute moves, the system's edge holds because each individual loss is tightly capped by ATR-based stops, so liquidation risk stays low.
+Some traders apply leverage to amplify the moves — be aware that leverage amplifies losses exactly the same way and adds liquidation risk that can trigger before a published stop.
+If you use it, understand your exchange's margin and liquidation math first, and read the Risk Disclaimer.

 What can we learn from this data?▾